slowernews/wisdom-tldr/chapters/2-1_relation_cooperation.md

 Prepare the child for the path, not the child for the path.

 <!--
-+ @naval -- "Children are happy because: 1) They're not self conscious 2) They lack a sense of time pressure 3) They've no goals.
++ @naval -- "Children are happy because: 1) They’re not self conscious 2) They lack a sense of time pressure 3) They’ve no goals.
 The bottom line is they are living from moment to moment, and the mind is not there to interfere in their bliss."
 > *"My partner teacher does this lovely thing when a student in his class gives him an «I don’t know» response.
 He simply says, «tell me something you do know that might be helpful»."
 > *"Presence rids us of the need for parenting «strategies», many of which are more manipulative than nurturing."  -- Julie Louisson*
 > *"Children are natural mimics who act like their parents despite every effort to teach them good manners.
 Children seldom misquote you.
 In fact, they usually *repeat word for word what you shouldn’t have said.*